What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 1. Energy and fatigue

 This is the number-one reason people buy their first NAD supplement.
 The logic makes biological sense.
-NAD is a required cofactor for the electron transport chain, the machinery inside your mitochondria (your cellular power plants) that turns food into ATP, the energy currency your muscles and brain actually spend.
+NAD is a required cofactor (meaning your cells physically can't finish the job without it) for the electron transport chain, the machinery inside your mitochondria (your cellular power plants) that turns food into ATP, the energy currency your muscles and brain actually spend.

 Less NAD means less throughput, which means less energy on tap.
-That's not a marketing slogan; that's textbook mitochondrial biology.
-When Elhassan and colleagues at Newcastle gave older adults nicotinamide riboside (NR, one of NAD's precursors) for 21 days in 2019, muscle NAD levels rose meaningfully, though the direct energy-outcome question is still open.
+Elhassan and colleagues at Birmingham gave older adults nicotinamide riboside (NR, a precursor your body converts into NAD) for 21 days in 2019 and saw a clear rise in muscle NAD along with a drop in circulating inflammatory markers.
+The direct "do you feel more energetic" question is still open, but the underlying machinery does move.

 2. Cognitive performance and focus

 Members experience this second most often.
-The pitch: brain cells use enormous amounts of NAD, so restoring it should support thinking and focus.
-Small human trials, including Martens and colleagues at Colorado in 2018, have shown NR supplementation is well-tolerated in older adults, though the specific cognitive endpoints in this study weren't the primary win.
+Brain cells burn through a huge share of your daily NAD, so the pitch is that restoring it should support thinking and focus.
+Small human trials, with Martens 2018 in Nature Communications the cleanest, have shown chronic NR is well tolerated and reliably lifts NAD levels in healthy middle-aged and older adults, though specific cognitive endpoints weren't the primary win in that study.

-This one has the strongest recent human data.
-Yoshino and colleagues at Washington University published a 2021 trial in Science showing that 10 weeks of nicotinamide mononucleotide (NMN) improved muscle insulin sensitivity in postmenopausal women with prediabetes.
-That's a real, measured outcome in real people, not just a rodent story.
+This one has the strongest recent human data of any use case on the list.
+Yoshino and colleagues published a 2021 trial in Science that ran 10 weeks of nicotinamide mononucleotide (NMN, one step closer to NAD than NR) in overweight postmenopausal women with prediabetes.
+Muscle insulin sensitivity improved: a real, measured outcome in real people.

-If you're in your forties or fifties and metabolic health is your goal, this is the use case with the sharpest published evidence.
+If you're in your forties or fifties and metabolic health is the main goal, this is the use case with the sharpest published evidence today.

 4. Athletic recovery and muscle output

-Regular exercisers reach for NAD supplements to shorten recovery windows and keep their training capacity as they age.
+Regular exercisers reach for NAD supplements to shorten recovery windows and hold onto their training capacity as they age.
 The Elhassan 2019 muscle-metabolome trial found NR raised muscle NAD and shifted several inflammatory markers in a favourable direction in older adults.

 5. Longevity and cellular aging